 To the southwest of the church, there is this intersection, shown below, where the Ruta Teresiana turns left onto the Calle Camino Alba at this house.
 You can see the prominent red arrow on the power pole.

-When you reach the rise in the road, you can see windmills far in the distance, That is your destination in Garcihernández on the Camino Teresiano.
-You will be seeing those windmills for the next 6 or so kilometers on day five.
+When you reach the top of the rise in the road at 16.4 kilometers, you can see windmills far in the distance.
+That is your destination in Garcihernández on the Camino Teresiano.
+You will be seeing those windmills for the next five or so kilometers on day five.
 Take your time and move into the inner stillness of this open space!

 Whenever an intersection presents itself along this open stretch, remain straight on.